01. FINISHING OF JOINERY

 The level of gloss or sheen usually needs to match surrounding work and it is better that architraves, joinery and surrounding timberwork is painted after installation to achieve a uniform result.

-Our stock double hung range is usually available in a raw finish, clear pre-seal or white primed.
+Our stock double hung range is supplied clear pre-sealed or white primed.
 Primed units manufactured in our overseas factory have multiple coats applied with sanding in between so all the hard work is done.
-Even those in a raw finish have had the spiral grooves sealed during assembly.
-For custom made joinery and locally manufactured stock items that are not glazed we can organize clear pre-sealing or white priming (generally the first coat only and you will still need to sand the joinery before applying subsequent coats).
+For custom made joinery and locally manufactured stock items that are not already glazed, we can organize clear pre-sealing or white priming (generally the first coat only and you will still need to sand the joinery before applying subsequent coats).
 When we are informed whether the job is to be clear finished or painted a colour, but the client does not want to pay for us to undertake the priming work, we may document the job as “raw, sikkens acceptable” or “raw, white acceptable”.
 What these terms mean is that if we have pre-primed framing or joinery we may use it without charge at our discretion.
 You may receive only a portion of the order preprimed or none at all (depending on our stock position) but any primed components you do receive are a free bonus.
 Woodworkers has no obligation to supply primed items unless contracted to do so, but may endeavour to help clients where possible by providing preprimed componentry if available.

 Certain products in our range (eg the vista and crimscreen doors) are only available with a seal coat applied.
 Don't worry if you're painting them.
 If you use a recommended oil based product (see below) it will be compatible with the seal coat.